Places one can go to after death

 This is the same place that those who DIE and are not found in the book of life can be thrown into, as it is written: "Hades gave THE DEAD (ONES) in them, and they-were-judged" (Revelation 20:13) "And if anyone was not found having-been-written in the book (of) life, he-was-thrown INTO THE LAKE (OF) FIRE" (Revelation 20:15).

-Terms that can be related to the place of fire: "The eternal fire" interchangeable with "the furnace of fire"?
+2) D) Terms: "The eternal fire" interchangeable with "the furnace of fire":

 The term for "THE ETERNAL FIRE" (Matthew 25:41) may be used interchangeably with the term "THE FURNACE (of) FIRE" (Matthew 13:42).